angular-schule/website-articles/blog/2020-01-everything-github/README.md

 6. After you have pressed "Create Repository" a confirmation page will appear.
     You can now connect to GitHub using SSH or HTTPS.
-    Both ways will work, but GitHub recommends [HTTPS](https://help.github.com/en/github/using-git/which-remote-url-should-i-use).
+    Both ways will work, but [GitHub recommends HTTPS](https://help.github.com/en/github/using-git/which-remote-url-should-i-use).
     If you are completely lost in authenticating against GitHub, try cloning another repository with [GitHub Desktop](https://desktop.github.com/) first.
-    For the remaining article we assume that the communication has been successful established.
+    For the remaining article we assume that the communication has been successfully established.

-    To add a new remote for GitHub, use the `git remote add` command:
+    To add GitHub as a new remote for our local repository, use the `git remote add` command:

     ```sh
     git remote add origin https://github.com/<username>/<repositoryname>.git